1 Month Ago

 What Date Was 1 Month Ago?

-1 month ago from today, Wednesday, May 13, 2026, was Monday, April 13, 2026.
-That covers 30 days, of which 22 were weekdays and 8 were weekend days.
-Both today and the target date fall in spring, so the result stays within the same astronomical season.
+1 month ago from today, Saturday, August 22, 2026, was Wednesday, July 22, 2026.
+That covers 31 days, of which 23 were weekdays and 8 were weekend days.
+Both today and the target date fall in summer, so the result stays within the same astronomical season.

 A single month back from today is one of the most-checked past dates: it covers your most recent credit-card statement, last month's rent, the previous payroll cycle, and many billing windows.
 Because no two months have the same number of days, "one month ago" is rarely exactly 30 days back.
 This calculator subtracts one full calendar month from today's date, preserving the day-of-month whenever possible.